Home Help for families Information & Advice Benefits & money Coronavirus and welfare benefits

 You can apply if you are employed or self-employed and have claimed at least one of the following benefits: Universal Credit, Working Tax Credit, income-related Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Pension Credit or Housing Benefit.

-The grant is targeted at those in receipt of certain means-tested benefits, but local authorities have some discretion to make payments to others in financial hardship.
+The grant is targeted at those in receipt of certain means-tested benefits and to those who would be entitled to UC except for their income, workers earning the real living wage and those on a council tax reduction.
+Local authorities have some discretion to make payments to others in financial hardship.

-The Welsh government have also introduced a £500 payment for low income workers who are asked to self-isolate by the NHS Wales Test Trace Protect Service, who are unable to work from home and who will lose earnings as a result.
+The Welsh government have also introduced a £500 payment Self Isolation Support Scheme for low-income workers who are asked to self-isolate by the NHS Wales Test Trace Protect Service, who are unable to work from home and who will lose earnings as a result.
 You can also apply if you are a worker on a low income who is having to take unpaid leave because your child has had to self-isolate.
 Apply on-line via your local authority.

 If you do not qualify for SSP or new style ESA, you may be able to get help via means-tested benefits instead.
 You may also be able to get means-tested benefits to top up your SSP or new style ESA if this is not enough for you to live on.